Xavi2308/bosseyes/README.md

-# bosseyes
+# PearAPP
-Boss Eyes software for inventory
+PearAPP software for inventory